How do I know if I am suicidal?

 What are the warning signs of suicide?

 There are different types of warning signs you may see in yourself or another person who may be in crisis.
-All warning signs require attention, and some need immediate attention.
+All warning signs require attention, and some require immediate action.
 Some people will make jokes about suicide when they are having suicidal thoughts.
 Others may even appear calmer or happier than usual because they have decided to attempt suicide and feel relief at making a decision.
 Not everyone who makes a suicide attempt shows warning signs.
-However, signs of suicide should always be taken seriously, even if the person seems to be joking.
+However, warning signs of suicide should always be taken seriously, even if the person seems to be joking.

 If you recognize any of the following signs of suicide in yourself or others, you should reach out for support: